Table of Contents

 The preferred first site of fistula creation is the non-dominant arm.
 If this is not possible, the exam can be extrapolated to an alternate location.
 Examine for nearby edema, skin disease, scars, or extensive venous collaterals.
 Distal to the proposed site of AVF creation, the extremity should be free from neurovascular compromise.

 Relevant arterial vasculature should be palpable, soft, easily compressible, and symmetric.
-Bilateral blood pressures should be obtained to ensure there are no obvious asymmetries, and an Allen’s test should be performed to establish the presence of collateral flow distal to the proposed site of AVF creation.
+Bilateral blood pressures should be obtained to ensure there are no obvious asymmetries, and Allen’s test should be performed to establish the presence of collateral flow distal to the proposed site of AVF creation.
 Alternatively, the Barbeau test has been noted to be more accurate and less subjective.4

 In our case, the preoperative examination reveals an obese male.
 His heart rate is 51 beats per minute, and his left and right arm blood pressures are 139/66 mmHg and 152/72 mmHg, respectively.
 His heart is regular with a grade II/VI systolic murmur.
 His lungs have rales in the bases.
 He has 1+ pitting bilateral lower extremity edema, and his jugular venous pulsation is 2 centimeters above the clavicle when reclining at 45°.
 His left arm is free from skin abnormalities and demonstrates a normal Allen's test and a palpable cephalic vein in the forearm.

 In preparation for AVF creation, ultrasound (US) mapping of the relevant arteries and veins is of the utmost importance.
-US imaging provides information about vein diameter, patency, distensibility, depth, congenital variations, and unsuspected pathology.1 Although it is operator dependent, US has the advantage that it is non-invasive, evaluates both the arteries and veins in one setting, and does not require administration of nephrotoxic iodinated contrast.
+US imaging provides information about vein diameter, patency, distensibility, depth, congenital variations, and unsuspected pathology.1 Although it is operator dependent, the US has the advantage that it is non-invasive, evaluates both the arteries and veins in one setting, and does not require administration of nephrotoxic iodinated contrast.
 Moreover, it can be performed safely and quickly in the physician’s office and is easily repeated in the preoperative holding area.

 If there are further questions concerning vascular disease, additional studies including contrast venography, arteriography, computed tomography, or magnetic resonance angiography are available as the adjunctive imaging techniques.
 These modalities must be utilized carefully given the toxic effects of various contrast media in the CKD patient.